did-method-plc/did-method-plc/README.md

 ### Identifier Syntax

-The DID Placeholder method name is `plc`.
+The DID PLC method name is `plc`.
 The identifier part is 24 characters long, including only characters from the `base32` encoding set.
 An example is `did:plc:yk4dd2qkboz2yv6tpubpc6co`.
 This means: